 MySQL/PostgreSQL consumer: 1,200-3,500 €.
 MongoDB WiredTiger: 3,500-9,000 €.
 MS SQL Server: 5,500-16,000 €.
 Oracle enterprise: 9,000-28,000 €.
 Cassandra cluster: 8,000-22,000 €.
 Third-party tools: Stellar $299-599, EaseUS MS SQL $299.

-For MySQL and MariaDB, the combination Percona XtraBackup daily + binlog enabled + mysqldump --single-transaction weekly suffices to cover 95% of scenarios.
-For PostgreSQL, streaming replication with 1 synchronous standby and 1 asynchronous standby + weekly pg_basebackup remains the 2026 gold standard.
-For MongoDB, replica set with at least 3 nodes with daily mongodump backups and monthly MongoDB Cloud Backup is mandatory.
+For MySQL and MariaDB, one combo covers the vast majority of cases: Percona XtraBackup daily + binlog on + mysqldump --single-transaction weekly.
+For PostgreSQL, the 2026 gold standard is streaming replication with 1 synchronous standby and 1 asynchronous standby + weekly pg_basebackup.
+For MongoDB, you must run a replica set with at least 3 nodes, daily mongodump backups, and monthly MongoDB Cloud Backup.